Goldilocks and the three bears shoebox stories!

 TUBES.

-• The inside tube will represent the mouth, so when extended and pushed back up again, this motion will be when the bear is talking.
+- The inside tube will represent the mouth, so when extended and pushed back up again, this motion will be for when the bear is talking.

 HOW TO DRAW FACE.

-• Draw an elaborate sketch of a bear’s face.
-I started with the nose and drew around it, the white part of its face, then drew the eyes set on top of the outline of the white-shaped section.
+- Draw an elaborate sketch of a bear’s face.
+I started with the nose and drew around it, the white part of its face, and then I drew the eyes set on top of the outline of the white-shaped section.

 HOW TO COLOUR.

-• Paint the white bits first, like the eyes, then around the nose.
+- First paint the white bits, like the eyes, then around the nose.

 CLOSE-UP OF FACE.

-• Click on any image this will enlarge it, then you can see a close-up of the bear’s faces to see how you can replicate this on your tube.
+- Click on any image to enlarge it.
+Then you can see a close-up of the bear’s faces to see how you can replicate this on your tube.

 ATTENTION ATTENTION!

-I do feel passionate about kids handling books and likewise, as a learning tool from the start, but there are other types of reading material to entice your child even though it might be gimmicky, but fun too.
+I feel passionate about kids having a chance to read books and likewise, as a learning tool from the start, but there are other ways to show reading material to entice your child even though it might be gimmicky, but fun too.

-In order to get our kid’s attention, I guess we would resort to anything fun and eye-catching so take a look at these options!
+In order to get our kid’s attention, I guess we would resort to anything fun and eye-catching so take a look at this option!

 BOOKS ARE CATCHING UP!